Skip to main content

 • Livewire (2.x, 3.x, 4.x)

-• Inertia.js (React, Svelte, and Vue variants)
+• Inertia.js (React, Svelte, Vue variants)

 • Tailwind CSS (3.x, 4.x)